nverwer/eXist-components/README.md

 # XQuery library to create QR codes

-This is a failed attempt to make a Java library that provides an XQuery function to generate QR codes in SVG, for eXist-db.
+This is a Java library that provides a XQuery functions to generate QR codes in SVG, for eXist-db.

-I could not get this working, which is partly because I /don't know enough about|hate/ maven.
+# Usage

-# Usage, if it would work
+Install the module into eXist.

 ```
 xquery version "3.1";